Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 <br>

-## Position Selection
-In most all cases, the position should be automatically found and the word can be colored.
-However, there are two cases where the position cannot be automatically calculated:

-TODO rewrite with new `PAOverride`
+## When Pitch Is Not Automatically Colored
+Pitch accent coloring requires a numeric position value somewhere within the card.
+This is usually found in one of two places:

+* `PAPositions`
+* `PAOverride`

-1. `PAPositions` is not filled, but `AJTWordPitch` is.
+Usually, `PAPositions` is automatically filled.

-2. `PAOverride` is a non-integer value.
+In the cases where pitch accent coloring does not work as expected, your two main options are:

+1. Using `PAOverride` with [a number](autopa.md#specifying-pitch-accent) (recommended).
+2. Force the pitch accent group with tags (see below).

 <br>

 ## Override Pitch Accent Group
-To manually set the pitch accent group, the main way (as described above) is by manually setting `PAOverride` to the correct number number.
+In some extremely rare cases, you must set manually set the pitch accent group, if the available options do not work.
-However, if you are using a non-integer value in `PAOverride` to override the entire display, you must add the correct tag to your note, to add the correct color.

-TODO rewrite with new `PAOverride`
+To do this, add the appropriate tag to the card.

 The exact tags that can be used are shown in the